Arjunbadola/arjunbadola.github.io/_posts/2020-10-18-Revisited: A New Perspective on Startups.md

 ---
 This article is a revisit to one of my previous articles, [A New Perspective on Startups](http://arjunbadola.blog/A-New-Perspective-on-Startups/).

-Last time, I had written a summary about the video which I came across of Paul Graham and didn’t explain how it helped me.

-So, here is my attempt to explain what I meant last time.
+Last time, it covered only the summary of Paul Graham's lecture, this time I attempt to add my thoughts as well.

 ## The Problem